tlswg/tls13-spec/draft-ietf-tls-tls13.md

 extension with applications capable of using it.
 Servers MAY require clients to send a valid "server_name" extension.
-Servers requiring this extension SHOULD respond to a ClientHello lacking a "server_name" extension with a fatal "missing_extension" alert.
+Servers requiring this extension SHOULD respond to a ClientHello lacking a "server_name" extension by terminating the connection with a "missing_extension" alert.

-Servers MUST NOT send the "signature_algorithms" extension; if a client receives this extension it MUST respond with a fatal "unsupported_extension" alert and close the connection.

 #  Security Considerations